ccxtechnologies/nuttx/boards/arm/imxrt/imxrt1064-evk/README.txt

     that is to be copied into DTCM by ROM Bootloader.To build NuttX, navigate to nuttx directory then execute:
     ./tools/configure.sh imxrt1064-evk:nsh
-    make oldconfig
     make menuconfig

-    In menuconfig, it is important to enale DTCM.
-To do that, navigate to "System Type" submenu and enable "Use DTCM" option.
+    In menuconfig, it is important to enale DTCM and ITCM.
+To do that, navigate to "System Type" submenu and enable "Use DTCM" and "Use ITCM" options.
     Also, raw binary image of NuttX is needed so that it can be written to SDCard.
 Navigate to "Build Setup" -> "Binary Output Formats" and select "Raw binary format" option.